DannyBen/loadrunner/README.md

 ---

-LoadRunner is a multi-purpose utility for working with GitHub webhooks and statuses.
+Loadrunner is a multi-purpose utility for working with GitHub webhooks and statuses.

 It provides these features: